What is product discovery documentation and why does it matter?

 • Creates alignment across teams, departments, and stakeholders

-• Builds institutional knowledge that compounds over time
+• Builds institutional knowledge that compounds over time through the Innovation Graph

 • Prevents ideas from getting lost or misunderstood